jeaoq/endubs_qtbot/README.md

 ## Attributions

-Translations are mainly from the [Ensemble Stars Wiki](https://ensemble-stars.fandom.com), but not all.
-Some lines are also translated by myself.
-A list of stories (and their sources) that are included in the bot can be found [here](https://watatomo.github.io/wttm_qtbot/#/stories).
-A complete list of translators can be found [here](https://watatomo.github.io/wttm_qtbot/#/translators).
+Bot source code is forked from [@watatomo/wttm_qtbot](https://github.com/watatomo/wttm_qtbot/) with permission.
+Dub scripts are taken from Funimation directly with minor extra transcriptions by me (to convey more accurately about what's going on without the images).

 ---

 Questions?
 Comments?
 Concerns?
-Contact me via [Twitter](https://twitter.com/riamuyumemi) or [open an issue](https://github.com/watatomo/wttm_qtbot/issues).
+Contact me via [Twitter](https://twitter.com/junsweats) or [open an issue](https://github.com/jeaoq/endubs_qtbot/issues).
+For issues about the bot's base code, [open an issue on @watatomo/wttm_qtbot](https://github.com/watatomo/wttm_qtbot/issues)